-Meet the Quarcoos and Owusus, the two couples called to the Ghana bar on the same day
+Meet the Quarcoos and Owusus, the two couples called to the Ghana Bar on the same day

-Over 1,000 newly trained lawyers have been called to the Ghana Bar by the General Legal Counsel at its 60th enrolment onto the Roll of Lawyers.
+Over 1,000 newly trained lawyers have been called to the Ghana Bar by the General Legal Council at its 60th enrolment onto the Roll of Lawyers.

 The GLC convenes a formal meeting annually to enrol and call the Ghana Bar candidates who have successfully passed their professional law examination organized by the Ghana School of Law after their results have been certified.